- Schumacher inflicted horrific injuries on Battiston in a thrilling semi-final

 This was what Harald ‘Toni’ Schumacher told FIFA.com in 2011, acknowledging the volatile mix that made him one of the most controversial players of his generation.
 And in one match, both famous and infamous, those qualities and deficiencies were laid bare before the world.

-The game itself, a thrilling semi-final in Seville in which six goals were shared by West Germany and France, is renowned as one of the all-time great FIFA World Cup™ encounters.
+The game itself, a thrilling semi-final in Seville that took place on this day in 1982 and in which six goals were shared by West Germany and France, is renowned as one of the all-time great FIFA World Cup™ encounters.
 So dramatic was it, in fact, that Michel Platini – despite ending up on the losing side, and going on to win European titles with both club and country – remembered it as "my most beautiful game".

 "What happened in those two hours encapsulated all the sentiments of life itself," said the captain of France's 1982 side.
 "No film or play could ever recapture so many contradictions and emotions.
 It was complete.
 So strong.
 It was fabulous."